 Deficiency of vitamin B6 can lead to the development of depression, nausea, fatigue and mental confusion, while zinc deficiency can cause poor immune function, acne and skin rashes, poor appetite, low stomach acid and attention or motor disorders.
 Low zinc, B6 and magnesium deplete production of the neurotransmitters GABA and serotonin, which promote a sense of calm in the body, hence anxiety is one of the most common symptoms.

 Please read the test kit instruction booklet carefully, taking note to wash your hands before completing the test; not to discard the powdered preservative in the tall, dark coloured collection tube; to label both the tall dark tube and the thin monovette tube with yellow cap before completing the samples; and for women not to submit samples if you are menstruating.

 This is a time and light-sensitive sample and the test needs to be completed on a Sunday, in the dark, so will be best done late in the evening.
-It requires you to be well hydrated, so if you are completing other tests which require fluid restriction, it would be best to complete them on different days.

 Collect a mid-stream urine sample in the short, wide pot with yellow lid and then pour some urine into the tall dark-coloured collection tube, filling it two thirds full.
 Replace the lid and immediately wrap the tube in the piece of tin foil provided.
 Place the tube in the freezer, along with the ice pack and freeze them both overnight.
 Return to the bathroom to complete the next sample, following instructions on how to use the monovette tube to draw up 10ml of the remaining urine from the short, wide pot.
 The monovette collection tube does not need protection from the light, but also needs to be labelled and kept in the freezer overnight.